 Project History & Aims

 The Snow Leopard Trust (SLT) is the world’s leading authority on the study and protection of the endangered snow leopard.
 The trust works in 5 of the 12 countries where snow leopards are found, China, India, Krgyzstan, Mongolia and Pakistan, covering over 75% of the wild snow leopard population.
-The trust chooses one landscape area of approximately 4000km2 in each country to focus conservation and research efforts.
-The trust aims to create sustainable conservation programmes that benefit both wildlife and the local communities, carrying out research and monitoring to continually analyse the effects of their work.
+The trust choose one landscape area of approximately 4000km2 in each country to focus conservation and research efforts.
+It aims to create sustainable conservation programmes that benefit both wildlife and the local communities, carrying out research and monitoring to continually analyse the effects of their work.

 For further information go to www.snowleopard.org.

 Photos courtesy of The Snow Leopard Trust.